tinyHarvard/CPRE-2880-SA1/LIBRARY_SETUP.md

 1. Create a new empty CCS project for the TM4C123GH6PM target
 2. Copy the auto-generated `tm4c123gh6pm_startup_ccs.c` from that project
 3. Add it to each lab project via **Add Files...**

-Or ask your instructor — they may provide this file directly.